-Surah Al-Inshiqaq (Surah 84 – The Sundering) describes how earth and sky will be shaken and destroyed on the Day of Judgment.
+Surah Al-Inshiqaq (Surah 84 – The Sundering) describes how the earth and sky will break and fall on the Day of Judgment.

 When the sky is rent asunder,